 However, this would be a small effect, and it will not help you fight off cancer.
 And remember, this won’t happen unless you directly inject the banana into the gut – it won’t happen if you consume bananas, because all of the components of the banana will be broken down in the digestive tract.

-Unless you, for some odd reason, inject bananas into your peritoneal cavity, they, by themselves, cannot stimulate or boost the immune system unless there’s some chronic malnutrition or disorder where you need to get more nutrition that bananas are adequate in providing.
+Unless you, for some odd reason, inject bananas into your peritoneal cavity, they, by themselves, cannot stimulate or boost the immune system unless there’s some chronic malnutrition or disorder where you need to get more nutrition than bananas are adequate in providing.
 But, in healthy individuals, only vaccines can boost your immune system.

-But let’s pretend that TNF is produced in bananas (it doesn’t) and it can pass intact into the bloodstream from the digestive tract (it can’t), it would require eating hundreds of bananas to get a blood level of TNF that would actually have a biological effect.
+But let’s pretend that TNF is produced in bananas (it doesn’t) and it can pass intact into the bloodstream from the digestive tract (it can’t), it would require eating hundreds of bananas to get a blood level of TNF that would have a biological effect.

-And even if TNF killed cancer cells (it doesn’t), how would your body “know” how to move the TNF to the cancer site (it can’t).
+And even if TNF killed cancer cells (it doesn’t), how would your body “know” how to move the TNF to the cancer site (it can’t)?
 And which one of the 200 or so cancers would it affect?
 Moreover, the body would start down-regulating TNF in response to excess TNF in the blood, because TNF doesn’t do what you think it does.

-The name, tumor necrosis factor, seems to imply that it kills cancers (it really doesn’t).
-I would have to write a 20-page paper just to describe how TNF is up and down-regulated within the immune system both locally and generally in response to a wide variety of immune challenges, including cancers.
+The name, tumor necrosis factor, seems to imply that it kills cancers (it doesn’t).
+I would have to write a 20-page paper just to describe how TNF is up- and down-regulated within the immune system both locally and generally in response to a wide variety of immune challenges, including cancers.

 It is incredibly complex, and the name is simply one given without consideration to future alternative medicine pushers who jump on it as the “cure” to all cancers.
 It isn’t.

 And one more thing about this annoying “boost the immune system” myth.
 The immune system is incredibly complex, with an almost infinite number of interactions between various proteins, compounds, organs, factors, immunoglobulins, receptors, and cells.
 As long as you’re healthy, so is your immune system, there is nothing you can do to make it stronger, better, or “boosted.”
-As I’ve said, vaccinations actually do boost the immune system, and they rely upon an appropriate immune response.
+As I’ve said, vaccinations do boost the immune system, and they rely upon an appropriate immune response.

 So here we go again.
 Someone reads that some scientists discovered bananas cure cancer.
-They didn’t dig up the actual paper to find out that the scientists didn’t actually say that it did.
-They didn’t think through the problem that bananas wouldn’t actually contain tumor necrosis factor or that the digestive tract wouldn’t actually absorb it.
+They didn’t dig up the actual paper to find out that the scientists didn’t say that it did.
+They didn’t think through the problem that bananas wouldn’t actually contain tumor necrosis factor or that the digestive tract wouldn’t absorb it.
 Or that you couldn’t possibly eat enough bananas to get enough TNF to do any good.
 Or that if you could that it would have some very bad effects.

 - The bananas prevent cancer meme relies upon a misinterpretation of an unimportant “Japanese scientist study.”